yen3/virt-manager-pure-cli/README.md

 * The origianl project provides full features but it requeires `pygobject`, `libosinfo` ... etc objects.
-The fork emits these requirement and provides a simple package to run `virt-install`, `virt-xml` ... etc. You can see the Limitation section to get more details.
+The fork emits these requirement and provides a simple package to run `virt-install`, `virt-xml`  ... etc commands.
+  You can see the Limitation section to get more details.

 ## Python version